 DOE Announces Upcoming Energy Efficiency and Renewable Energy Webinars

-DOE's Office of Energy Efficiency and Renewable Energy offers webinars to the general public on subjects ranging from how to adopt the latest energy efficiency and renewable energy technologies to training for the clean energy workforce.
+EERE offers webinars to the public on subjects ranging from how to adopt the latest energy efficiency and renewable energy technologies to training for the clean energy workforce.
 Webinars are free; however, advanced registration is typically required.
 You can also watch archived webinars and browse previously aired videos, slides, and transcripts.

 June 7: Live Webcast on Streamlining ESPCs for Small Sites

-The Energy Department will present a live webcast titled Streamlining ESPCs for Small Sites on Thursday, June 7, 2012 from 1:30 to 3:00 p.m.
-Eastern Daylight Time.
-The session will benefit energy managers and other professionals interested in learning how federal facilities can realize energy and water savings in six months or less with a new project funding approach—the Energy Savings Performance Contract (ESPC) ENABLE program.
-Subject matter will include eligibility criteria and the use of standardized forms, as well as self-assessments to reduce application time, costs, reviews, and approvals.
+The Energy Department presented a live webcast titled Streamlining ESPCs for Small Sites on Thursday, June 7, 2012.
+The session targeted energy managers and other professionals interested in learning how federal facilities can realize energy and water savings in six months or less with a new project funding approach—the Energy Savings Performance Contract (ESPC) ENABLE program.
+Subject matter included eligibility criteria and the use of standardized forms, as well as self-assessments to reduce application time, costs, reviews, and approvals.